 Notices concerning classes (cancelled classes, make-up classes, change of classrooms, and exam schedules) and announcements for individual students, including urgent matters, will be posted on the Loyola Bulletin Board.
-Some notices may also be posted on university bulletin boards (see § d300, Yotsuya Campus Bulletin Boards in Building No.2 1F for the location of the bulletin boards).
+Some notices may also be posted on university bulletin boards.
 All students are strongly advised to check the Loyola and university bulletin boards regularly.